 This section provides the guidance required to deal with all phases of a disaster event.
 These phases include, Normal Operations, Increased Readiness, Response and Recovery.
 Each phase is unique and necessary to properly plan for and respond to a disaster.

 A summary of each phase has been provided below.
-Greater details on various key activities and milestones are described in subsequent chapters that define the specific operations that need to take place during each of these phases and the responsible entities that will implement the necessary measures.
+Greater details on various key activities and milestones are described in Section 5 of this plan that define the specific operations that need to take place during each of these phases and the responsible entities that will implement the necessary measures.